Anchal-Mishra/DSA-Learning/Readme.md

 Code1.
 WAP to calculate total and average of three numbers.
 Code4.
 WAP to calculate sum of each digit of a 4 digit number also display number in reverse order.
 Code5.
-WAP to display notes of 100 , notes of 50, notes of 10 , notes of 1 of a 4 digit amount.
+WAP to display notes of 100 , notes of 50, notes of 10 , notes of 1 of a 4 digit amount.<br>
 Code6.
 WAP to calculate sum of first and last digit of a 4 digit number.
 Code7.
 WAP to check whether a number is even of odd.
 Code8.
 WAP to check whether a year is leap year or not.